Fiserv-Developer/payments-api/docs/3. Payment APIs/3.1. Taking Payments/vi. Wallet Transactions/Apple-Pay.md

 2. Your App obtains the encrypted transaction payload (The tokenized card data "DPAN", Cryptogram, and transaction details) from Apple's Pass Kit Framework
 3. Your App sends the encrypted transaction payload to our /payments API using the Apple Pay SDK
 4. Our payments platform decrypts the encrypted transaction payload and processes the transaction
-5. Our /paymennts API responds back to the Merchant App (through the SDK) with either an approval or decline
+5. Our Payments API responds back to the Merchant App (through the SDK) with either an approval or decline

 To accept Apple Pay, you'll need us to generate a Certificate Signing Request.
 Please reach out to your local Integration Support team for getting your account enabled.
 Our Integration team will generate the CSR and share it with you along with the Merchant Identifier.